samhattangady/hotreload/README.md

 The dll only exposes the `Game.update` method, so the surface is very minimal.

-The executable loads the dll on startup, and can reload the dll whenever the `r` key is pressed in the application.
-After we reload the dll, we update the pointer to the `update_game` method.
+On startup, the executable loads up the directory.
+It then spawns a thread that watches the `zig-out/lib` directory.
+The watcher thread sets a flag when it sees any change in the output dir, and the main loop sees that flag, and reloads the `dll`, and updates the pointer to the `updateGame` method.

 To load the dll, we copy it from `zig-out` to another location to avoid access clashes when we want to rebuild the library.
-We rename the dll to avoid file name clashes.
-This is the dll that we then load in.

-When we want to build statically, we can turn off the `HOTRELOAD` flag, and the whole project will compile statically.
+When we want to build statically, we can build with `-Dbuild_mode=static_exe`, and the whole project will compile statically.
 The changes between the two modes are minimal.
 The state for storing dll data in `main.zig` is no longer required, and we call `game.update()` directly rather than through the dll.

 ## Running the hot code reload
-1. `zig build run` compiles everything and starts the application.
+1. `zig build run -Dbuild_mode=dynamic_exe` compiles everything and starts the application.
 You will see a rectangle bouncing around the screen.

-2. Make changes to the `game.zig` file - for example, change the color of the rectangle in `Game.render` or size and speed in `Game.resetState`.
+2. Make changes to the `game.zig` file - for example, change the color of the rectangle in `Game.render`, or draw more shapes.

-3. In a new terminal, run `zig.build`.
-This will throw an error saying `AccessDenied` to `reload.exe`.
-This can be ignored.

-4. With the application window focussed, press the `r` key.
-This reloads the dll, and the application will be updated with the changes made in step 2.
+3. In a new terminal, run `zig build -Dbuild_mode=hotreload`.
+Once the compilation is complete, the running app will automatically load in the new library, and the app will hotreload.

-5. GOTO step 2.
+4. `GOTO` step 2.

-6. Profit?
+5. Profit?

 ## Current Issues